ikuseiGmbH/juniors-in-berlin/README.md

 Want to add your company?
 Create a PR or talk to Bodo`@bitboxer` or Malwine `@malweene`.
 Bodo is a developer at bitcrowd and is currently preparing their Junior Developer Curriculum.
 Malwine works as a junior at Dawanda.
 Both want to encourage companies to hire and support juniors.
+You can’t hire seniors without someone giving juniors a chance.
+And that someone should be you ;)

 ###Companies with open junior positions:
 Companies that want to hire juniors in the future.